 Why I Started Waking Up Early

 Initially, I did it out of necessity.
-I worked a full-time job (8:30am to 4pm) with a long commute on either end of that.
-I was leaving my house at 7am and getting home around 6pm.
-That meant I really only had time at night to work on my side hustle of helping clients with marketing.
+I worked a full-time job (8 am to 4 pm) with a long commute on either end of that.

-I knew if I wanted to make my side hustle a full-time job (which I did), I would have to make more time for it – so I started waking up earlier.
+I knew if I wanted to make my side hustle a full-time job (which I did), I would have to make more time for it – so I started getting up earlier every morning.

 At the time, I thought THAT was an impressive time to wake up.

 But then I kept going until 3:30 am seemed like the last “sane” time to wake up.
 And even then it’s questionable.

 But the truth is, I’ve come to love my morning time.
 Being up before the rest of the world not only makes me feel productive, but I can get half my work day done before many people are leaving to go to work.
 As an entrepreneur, the more you can get done before all the fires start, the better.

 How To Wake Up Early, Every Morning

 If you don’t think 3:30 am is a sane time to get up, replace that with “earlier” and see where you end up.
 Trust me I don’t go quite to that extreme now that I don’t have a full-time job working for someone else.